 Get information on family members and basic case information.
 Report problems while in detention such as sexual or physical abuse.

 FindHello حاوی کمک و خدمات برای مهاجران، پناهندگان و پناهجویان و افراد بی سند و مدرک در ایالات متحده آمریکا می باشد. دنبال مشورت برای کار، وکیل، مراقبتهای بهداشتی، کلاسهای انگلیسی، و خدمات دیگر در اجتماع خود بگردید.

-The information on this page comes from CLINIC, the Department of Homeland Security, the Federal Register, USCISand other trusted sources.
+The information on this page comes from the Department of Homeland Security, non-profit organizations working at the border, and other trusted sources.
 It is intended for guidance and is updated as often as possible.

 USAHello does not give legal advice, nor are any of our materials intended to be taken as legal advice.